 The Safe Days To Have Sex To Avoid Pregnancy, According To Science

-So, what exactly is the calendar method?
-According to Planned Parenthood, the calendar method, also referred to as the "rhythm method," is a fertility awareness method that tracks your ovulation, so you can prevent pregnancy.
-In other words, you can opt to have sex on the days that you’re least likely to get pregnant, based on your ovulation cycle.
+According to Planned Parenthood, the Fertility Awareness Method is a technique that tracks your ovulation.
+By following this method, you can opt to have sex on the days that you’re least likely to get pregnant, based on your ovulation cycle.

-According to Planned Parenthood, you are at your most fertile during the days closest to ovulation, and most likely to get pregnant.
-An egg lives about a day after ovulation and sperm live about five days after sex.
+According to Planned Parenthood, you are at your most fertile during the days closest to ovulation; that is when you are most likely to get pregnant.
+An egg lives for about a day after ovulation and sperm live for about five days after sex.
 So, your body is essentially fertile for around six days of every menstrual cycle, aka the five days before you ovulate and the day you ovulate.
 Additionally, you can get pregnant a day or two after ovulation, but it's less likely.

 Planned Parenthood recommends using one or more of the following methods in order to figure out when you are ovulating: the Temperature Method, which monitors your temperature daily, the Cervical Mucus Method, which keeps track of your discharge, and the Calendar Method, which counts your periods on a calendar.
 Additionally, the Standard Days Method “tracks your menstrual cycle for several months, in order to figure out if your cycle is always between 26 and 32 days long," but if your cycle is longer or shorter, the method is rendered ineffective.